tuxtof/labs/calm/lab2/calm_workshop_lab2.rst

 Part 1: Accessing and Navigating Calm
 *************************************

-Getting Familiar with the Tools
+Getting Familiar with the Tools:

 1. Connect to https://<HPOC.PC:9440>

-2. Login to Prism Central using the credentials specified above (use these credentials unless specified otherwise throughout this lab
+2. Login to Prism Central using the credentials specified above (use these credentials unless specified otherwise throughout this lab.

 3. Click on the Apps tab across the top of Prism

-Welcome to Calm!
+4. Welcome to Calm!
 Upon accessing this page you will now notice a new ribbon along the left - this is used to navigate through Calm.

-You are, by default, dropped into the Applications tab and can see all the instances of applications that have been launched from a blueprint.
+5. You are, by default, dropped into the Applications tab and can see all the instances of applications that have been launched from a blueprint.

 For now, let’s step through each tab: